 Welcome to Double Helix magazine’s Q&A section – Microscope.
 We take a close look at small questions full of big ideas.

-The Helix reader, Sudashree from South Australia
+Double Helix reader, Mical from New South Wales

 If you have a nagging little query that needs an answer, send it in!